Gurobi/modeling-examples/3d_tic_tac_toe/README.md

 ----
-For details on licensing or on running the notebooks, see the overview on [Modeling Examples Overview](../)
+For details on licensing or on running the notebooks, see the overview on [Modeling Examples](../)

 Copyright © 2020 Gurobi Optimization, LLC